dbw9580/nfproject/README.md

     gcc -D__DEBUG -lnetfilter_queue -o nf -Wall nf.c

 to enable debug output.
-(This will print every packet that has been received by the program)
+(This will print every packet received)

 Usage:
 -----
 1.  set up rules in iptables to enable packet capture:

-	>on the end to use obfuscation by encoding output packets:
+	on the end to use obfuscation by encoding output packets:

 		iptables -t filter -A OUTPUT -p tcp --dport *dport* -j NFQUEUE --queue-num *queue-num1*

-	>where *dport* is the destination port the other end uses, *queue-num1* is the queue number to be used as the value of `-n` parameter.
+	where *dport* is the destination port the other end uses, *queue-num1* is the queue number to be used as the value of `-n` parameter.

-	>on the end to decode the obfuscation:
+	on the end to decode the obfuscation:

 		iptables -t filter -A INPUT -p tcp --dport *dport* -j NFQUEUE --queue-num *queue-num2*

-	>where *dport* has to be the same as the encoding end, but *queue-num2* is free to choose, usually 0 will do.
+	where *dport* has to be the same as the encoding end, but *queue-num2* is free to choose, usually 0 will do.
 2.  run the executables on both ends. make sure you specify the `-n` parameter as previously set with the iptables rule. on Debian and Ubuntu you may need to be root to run the executables.
 3.  use netcat to check if things are working out well.

-Copyright:
+License:
 ---------
 This project is licensed under the GNU General Public License v3.